yalexandr12/paginaFEPI/README.md

 # Deployment
 To deploy this project run

-  docker-compose up or   docker-compose up --buil
+  docker-compose up or   docker-compose up --build